ACastMtz/Udacity-projects/README.md

 # Optimizing an ML Pipeline in Azure

 ## Overview
+\
 This project is part of the Udacity Azure ML Nanodegree.
 In this project, we build and optimize an Azure ML pipeline using the Python SDK and a provided Scikit-learn model.
 This model is then compared to an Azure AutoML run.

 ## Summary
+\
 In this project, the UCI Bank Marketing dataset was used to train a model to predict if a client is likely to subscribe to a term deposit with the bank.

-To that end, the parameters of a Scikit-learn logistic regression model were automatically optimized using the HyperDrive package from the Azure Machine Learning studio with the Python SDK.
+To that end, the parameters of a **Scikit-learn logistic regression** model were automatically optimized using the **HyperDrive** package from the Azure Machine Learning studio with the Python SDK.

-Additionally, an AutoML pipeline was used to train and tune a model on the same dataset to afterwards compare the results from both methods.
+Additionally, an **AutoML** pipeline was used to train and tune a model on the same dataset to afterwards compare the results from both methods.

-In both cases the target metric was the model's "Accuracy".
+In both cases the target metric was the model's **Accuracy**.
-The Hyperdrive run yielded an accuracy of 0.9073 for a logistic regression model and from the AutoML run the highest reached accuracy was 0.9178 using a VotingEnsemble method.
+The Hyperdrive run yielded an accuracy of **0.9073 for a logistic regression model** and from the AutoML run the highest reached accuracy was **0.9178 using the VotingEnsemble method**.

 ## Scikit-learn Pipeline
 \